 Not only can you buy items that still have plenty of life left in them, but your style will be unique and you will save a ton of money!
-Home goods, furniture and dishes are some of my favorite things to buy vintage or secondhand and they are better made compared to their modern equivalents.
+Home goods, furniture and dishes are some of my favorite things to buy vintage or secondhand.
+BONUS – they are usually better made compared to their modern equivalents.
 I recently purchased a desk and lounge chair at a fraction of the price of buying new.

 But what a lot of people don’t think about often enough – is second hand outdoor gear!

 We’re avid hikers, bikers, climbers, travelers, etc. and buying second hand is a great way to keep items out of the landfill and save on expensive hobbies!
-From mountaineering boots to skis, jackets, backpacks and more – buying used gear is a great way to make your adventuring more sustainable by lowering the demand for new manufactured goods and you keep items from winding up in a landfill.
+From mountaineering boots to skis, jackets, backpacks and more.
+By lowering the demand for new manufactured goods and you keep items from winding up in a landfill.
+Buying used gear is a great way to make your adventuring more sustainable.

 Have some gear you’re not using any more?
 Sell it on eBay or Facebook Marketplace!
 It’s a great way to make a little extra money while making the outdoor adventures more sustainable and accessible for others.

 There is little in life that will save you more money and keep things from hitting the landfill than learning how to repair things rather than replace them.
 Thankfully – with growing access to information via Google and YouTube you can learn to do a lot, for free!

 Sticking with the example of outdoor gear – learning to repair small holes and tears can save you tons!
 A little tenacious tape here – a little seamgrip there – replace a buckle etc. etc. you can extend the life of your gear and save a ton of money.

 Here are a few ways you can have gear repaired for a fraction of the cost of replacing it…

 #1) Warranty and Repair Departments through the brand